fengyanshi/DelawareModel/Web/index.rst

 Interactive Web Interface
 ****************************************

 The interactive Web Interface (IWI) provides connections between computational components and data input/analysis and visualization.
-An automated system is used to scrape forcing data from outside sources such as tides, wind, atmospheric pressure, wind waves.
-It generates boundary and forcing conditions needed by the models.
-It also handles scheduling, data analysis, data transfer between HPC and Web server.
+An automated system is used to scrape forcing data from outside sources (API) such as tides, wind, atmospheric pressure, and wind waves.
+It generates boundary and forcing conditions needed by models.
+It also handles HPC scheduling, data analysis, data transfer between HPC and Web server.

 .. image:: images/automate_system/autosystem.png
    :width: 500px
    :height: 334px
    :align: right

+*The system is being developed in the ESTCP project (TWL affected by storms and SLR).*

 Model Coupling System
 ****************************************